chege4179/nextjstodoapp/README.md

 - The app is built using Next.js.
 It utilizes next.js api routes to bring about CRUD functionality
 - The app is using mongo db for its database and is deployed on VERCEL
+- The app uses Tailwind CSS for the basic styling

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!